-Resveratrol is a plant compound that is classified as a polyphenol.
-It is found in things like grapes, some berries, raw cacao, peanuts, and yes…red wine.
+Resveratrol is a plant compound that is classified as a polyphenol and is found in things like grapes, some berries, raw cacao, peanuts, and yes…red wine.

-Resveratrol is considered an antioxidant, which protects you against oxidative stress.
+Resveratrol is considered an antioxidant, which protects your body against oxidative stress.
 Oxidative stress happens when there are more free radicals than antioxidants in your body.
-This can lead to cell damage, which is often considered the underlying cause of cancer.
-And that is why resveratrol is considered an anti-carcinogenic.
+This then creates cell damage and is often considered the underlying cause of cancer.
+Which is why resveratrol is also considered an anti-carcinogenic.

 - Lowers blood pressure